 - Change the air conditioner’s air filter monthly during heavy use.
 When the filter is clogged, air flow is restricted and cooling costs rise.
 A badly clogged filter can lead to compressor failure with a $1,000+ repair bill.
 Check the evaporator coil every year and remove dust there as well.

+Check out our wildfire prep page for more!
 When there's wildfire smoke in the air, to maintain indoor air quality: